Mercedes-Benz W08: Typ 500 (1932–1936)

 In 1932 the W08 lost the “Nürburg” name, being sold simply as the Mercedes-Benz Typ 500.
 The 4,918cc 100 PS side-valve engine with its twin downdraft carburettor was unchanged, as were the four speed optional overdrive transmission, wheelbase, and list of standard body types.
-Styling was changed slightly, the most obvious aspect of which was a slight raking of both radiator grill and windscreen.
+Styling was changed slightly, the most obvious aspect of which was a slight raking of both radiator grille and windscreen.

 Despite the same stated maximum output of 100 PS engine compression ratio was slightly raised, as were transmission gear ratios and maximum torque.
 With slightly larger wheels the Typ 500 could reach 120 km/h (75 mph).

 Typ 500 (1936–1939)

 1936 saw an increase in claimed maximum output from the engine to 110 PS at 3,300 rpm.
 The cylinder capacity at 4,918cc was unchanged, but there was a marginal raising of the compression ratio.
 The claimed top speed was now raised further to 123 km/h (76 mph).
-Visually the 1936 cars can be differentiated from the increased rake of the front grill and windscreen.
+Visually the 1936 cars can be differentiated from the increased rake of the front grille and windscreen.

 By this time the rival from Horch, the Horch 8, had disappeared from the scene (in 1935) and Mercedes-Benz production of their own 8 cylinder cars had slowed to a trickle.
 Between 1931 and 1935 the annual volume of passenger car sales in Germany more than tripled, but these very large cars did not share in the general auto-market expansion of the 1930s.
 The W 08 remained in production till 1939, annual production volumes for 1936, 1937, 1938 and 1939 falling to 87, 54, 50 and 51 cars.
 The model was discontinued in 1939 without any immediate successor, twenty-four years passing before the next 8-cylinder engined Mercedes-Benz appeared, the (Mercedes-Benz 600) in 1963.
 During its final years the W 08 was the only model in the manufacturer's range still featuring rigid axles and wooden wheels.

 The Mercedes-Benz W08 was never intended or expected to sell in massive volumes, and production totaled 3,824 cars during its eleven-year run between 1928 and 1939.
 Its less expensive and exclusive rival, the Zwickau built Horch 8, sold approximately 12,000 cars between 1926 and 1934.